 Creating STL Files

-When working with files for Rapid Prototyping a number of key consideration should be taken into account when converting CAD data to STL format, in order to ensure the final prototype model received matches expectations.
+When creating STL files for Rapid Prototyping a number of key considerations should be taken into account when converting CAD data to STL format, in order to ensure the final prototype model received matches expectations.

 - Faceting & Smoothness: